 - Representation of the Grey Goose Bottling Company and a minority shareholder in a derivative suit filed in Delaware Chancery Court, involving breach of fiduciary duty related to the misallocation of the $2.5 billion purchase price paid by Bacardi Limited to acquire the Grey Goose Vodka label.
 The lawsuit was settled for a confidential amount after the court issued a lengthy ruling denying a motion to dismiss.
 See Bakerman v.
 Sidney Frank Importing Co., 2006 WL 3927242 (Del.
 Ch.
 2006).

 Publications and Speaking Engagements:

-- Co-author, ABI’s Quick Evidence Handbook, published by the American Bankruptcy Institute (2018)
+- Contributing author, ABI’s Quick Evidence Handbook, published by the American Bankruptcy Institute (2d ed.
+2018)

 - Speaker and author, In the Hot Seat: In-House Counsel as Witnesses, presented at the 37th Annual Jay L. Westbrook Bankruptcy Conference, sponsored by the University of Texas School of Law (October 2018)